EliasVansteenkiste/coding_challenge/README.md

 I also did a visual check on the masks and the contours if they fit together.

 ### Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?
-I would have to profile the pipeline for where it consumes to much runtime, but that only matters if reading the data is a bottleneck.
+I would have to profile the pipeline for where it consumes most of the runtime, but that only matters if reading the data is a bottleneck.
 It could as well be the computations on the GPU.

 I would interpolate each scan to the same pixel spacing.
 I made some provisions to be able to add this easily in the data_prep_fun.
 Now I only have five patient scans and four of them have the same x,y pixel spacings, so the straightforward thing to do is to transform the one special case to most occuring pixel spacing.
 However, typically there are going to be more diverse pixel spacings and it could be easier to just transform everything to 1mmx1mm.
-It depends on the distribution in the whole dataset.
+It depends on the distribution in the whole dataset, so maybe in phase 2, I will know what to do.

 If I had more time, I would also add more safeguards and assertions.